- 01 What Is Disk Cloning & Why Is It Necessary

 To clone Windows 10 to SSD means that you make an exact copy of the source drive content and disk layout.
 It doesn't sound like a simple copy and paste but aims to create an identical hard drive image, along with all Windows installation files, file system, configuration, program components and every bit of data.

 Applies to: Windows 11, Windows 10, and Windows 8.1, 8, 7, XP, and Vista.

 In case Windows 10 is installed on a regular hard disk, users can install an SSD without reinstalling Windows by cloning the system drive with the help of disk imaging software.
 If you are looking for a reliable method to completely migrate Windows 10 from HDD to SSD or clone Windows 10 to SSD, EaseUS Todo Backup can be the best choice for you, though it's not the only solution.

 Here we strongly recommend you take EaseUS SSD cloning software to process the whole cloning task based on the facts in the following:

-- The capacity of SSD doesn't match the HDD, no matter it's smaller or bigger, EaseUS Todo Backup can take it.
+- The capacity of the SSD doesn't match the HDD, no matter if it's smaller or bigger, EaseUS Todo Backup can take it.

 - It supports SSD 4K alignment, which is critical to make sure that the SSD performance won't be affected.

 - It allows you to clone to removable hard drives, which means you can put your SSD into a removable hard drive case and start to clone.